ThomasMatlak/istopics/README.txt

 Configuration
 -------------
-The web server should have support for MySQL and a php interpreter with the MySQLi extenstion installed.
+The web server should have support for MySQL and a php interpreter with the MySQLi extension installed.

 Installation
 ------------